erichamc/evernote-to-gdrive/README.md

 The goal of this Evernote-to-GoogleDrive exporter is to go from Evernote notes to chronologically ordered Google Docs, preserving linked/inline media as much as possible.

+This software was tested only on a OS X machine.

 ### The main functions of this exporter are:

-- Handle some media types that would otherwise fail to import to a Google Doc -- Convert inline note images from referenced files to URI data.
+1. Handle some media types that would otherwise fail to import to a Google Doc *Convert inline note images from referenced files to URI data.
-    -- Convert linked PDF files to 300dpi PNGs and then to URI images.
+  *Convert linked PDF files to 300dpi PNGs and then to URI images.
-- Extract the creation date from notes and place it in the note name
+2. Extract the creation date from notes and place it in the note name
-- Create folders on Google Drive for each Evernote notebook
+3. Create folders on Google Drive for each Evernote notebook
-- Upload each note file to the corresponding notebook folder -- Set the Creation Date metadata of the note appropriately -- Tell Google Drive to convert the file to a Google doc
+4. Upload each note file to the corresponding notebook folder *Set the Creation Date metadata of the note appropriately *Tell Google Drive to convert the file to a Google doc
-- Alert the user of any notes fail to upload (prints to the command line)
+5. Alert the user of any notes that fail to upload (prints to the command line)

 ### An alternative usage (without setting up the Google Drive API client):
 Convert notes and move them into a new folder for each notebook.